Skip to main content

 Enabler 3

-Diffusion of climate-neutral habits in society
+Diffusion of climate neutral habits

 Progress on this indicator has been on track